antonioortegajr/Test-a-lot-of-API-methods/README.md

 If you do not wish to deal with my changes to testing criteria, please fork this repo and develop as you see fit.

+Not all GETS are testing a return yet.
-Testing for PUT, POST, and DELETE not yet added. email report option not quite added yet.
+Testing for PUT, POST, and DELETE not yet added.
+Email report option not quite added yet.